Attupatil/email_sender/README.md

 # 💻📜Email_sender -By Atharva Ashok Patil
 #### This Python program sends email to your client

-#  dash your terminal and open the `email_sender using :
+#  Dash your terminal and open the `email_sender using :

     python3 email_sendre.py